openedx/xblock-sdk/README.rst

 This repository consists of three main components to assist in the creation of new XBlocks:

     * a template-based generator for new XBlocks (found in `prototype`)
-    * sample XBlocks that can be the basis for new XBlock work (found in `src/sample_xblocks`)
+    * sample XBlocks that can be the basis for new XBlock work (found in `sample_xblocks`)
-    * Workbench runtime, a simple runtime for viewing and testing XBlocks in a browser (found in `src/workbench`)
+    * Workbench runtime, a simple runtime for viewing and testing XBlocks in a browser (found in `workbench`)

 Installation